Preferred test for the confirmation of a diagnosis of porphyria cutanea tarda type II and hepatoerythropoietic porphyria

 Alcohol ingestion within 24 hours of specimen collection may lead to a false-positive result.

-Exposure of specimens to significant heat during the summer months may cause a decrease in the uroporphyrinogen decarboxylase (UROD) enzyme activity.
+Exposure of specimens to significant heat during the summer months may cause a decrease in the uroporphyrinogen decarboxylase enzyme activity.

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 82657